leganderson-dev/Flyway_PoC_Onboarding/README.md

 Set up the shadow database
 > Click on 'Generate Migrations' and then in 'Set up Shadow Database'

-> If you have used our script to generate the PoC databases (Prep 3), we will link the Widget_Shadow database
+> We will link the Widget_Shadow database

 > [Learn more about Shadow Databases](https://documentation.red-gate.com/fd/shadow-database-or-shadow-schema-138347147.html)